Work Song (Nat Adderley album)

 Work Song is an album by jazz cornetist Nat Adderley, recorded in January 1960 and released on the Riverside label.
 It features Adderley with Bobby Timmons, Wes Montgomery, Sam Jones, Percy Heath, Keter Betts and Louis Hayes in various combinations from a trio to a sextet, with the unusual sound of pizzicato cello to the fore on some tracks.

-The title tune was given lyrics and covered the following year by Oscar Brown Jr. on his album Sin And Soul...and then some and has become a standard in both vocal and instrumental forms.
+The title tune was given lyrics and covered the same year by Oscar Brown Jr. on his album sin & soul and has become a standard in both vocal and instrumental forms.
 It has also been covered in French by Claude Nougaro as "Sing Sing song".

 Reception

 The album is recognised as one of Adderley's finest.
-The Allmusic review by Scott Yanow awarded the album 4½ stars, calling it a "near-classic" and stating: "Nat Adderley is heard throughout in peak form, playing quite lyrically.
+The AllMusic review by Scott Yanow called it a "near-classic" and stated that "Nat Adderley is heard throughout in peak form, playing quite lyrically.
 Highly recommended".
 The Penguin Guide to Jazz awarded the album 4 stars, stating: "Work Song is the real classic, of course, laced with a funky blues feel but marked by some unexpectedly lyrical playing."
-Colin Larkin awarded the album 4 stars (excellent) in The Virgin Encyclopedia of 60s Music, stating: "…a brilliant amalgam of the soul jazz…".
+Colin Larkin awarded the album 4 stars (excellent) in The Virgin Encyclopedia of 60s Music, calling it "a brilliant amalgam of the soul jazz".